 Surfing in Williston?
 Only on a computer or at the Williston Area Recreation Center.
 The city most commonly associated with the Bakken oil boom is also bustling with things to see and do in the city and the nearby area.
-Most notably is the ARC, a recreational mecca for recreation enthusiasts, including surfers.
+Most notably is the ARC, a hub for recreation enthusiasts, including surfers.
 Flow Rider is an indoor wave machine that allows users to simulate surfing or wakeboarding.
 It’s just one of the many options at the ARC.
 There’s also an indoor waterpark, golf simulator and batting cages.

 The movie "The Revenant" features the exploits of mountain man Hugh Glass, who worked as a hunter for Fort Union during its heyday as a fur trading post.
 Visitors to the post will be entertained by National Park Service ranger Loren Yellow Bird, an Arikara-Hidatsa tribal member who taught the language to actors in the movie.
 His detailed stories of events at the fort leaves guests spellbound.